-As at the date of this Base Prospectus, the ultimate beneficial owners of TWUL are the Kemble Shareholders.
-The composition of the TWUL Board at the date of this Base Prospectus consists of the interim Executive Chairman, one Executive Director, four Kemble Shareholder appointed Non-Executive Directors and five Independent Non-Executive Directors such that the Independent Non-Executive Directors constitute the single largest group on the Board.
+As at the date of this Prospectus, the shareholders which indirectly own and control TWUL are the Kemble Shareholders.
+The composition of the TWUL Board at the date of this Prospectus consists of the Non-Executive Chairman, two Executive Directors, four Kemble Shareholder appointed Non-Executive Directors and six Independent Non-Executive Directors such that the Independent Non-Executive Directors constitute the single largest group on the Board.

-Alistair Buchanan resigned as Independent Non-Executive Director on 3 July 2020.
+Hannah Nixon was appointed as an Independent Non-Executive Director on 14 January 2021.